 This email marketing guide will help you turn blunt, mass mailing into sharp personal communication that people look forward to getting in their inboxes.

 Want to share your stories and knowledge with the world and make a living doing it?
-Launching an email newsletter might just be the quickest way to start building your audience.
+Starting an email newsletter might just be the quickest way to build your audience.

 Is email marketing the solution for me?